Home | Nashoba Technologies LLC

-Nashoba Technologies is developing the Nashoba Intelligent Control System (NICS) – a hardware-level control layer that improves runtime, stabilizes power behavior, and helps prevent avoidable thermal escalation in lithium-ion powered devices and systems.
+Nashoba Technologies is developing the Nashoba Intelligent Control System (NICS), an embedded hardware-level control layer that monitors and adapts system behavior in real time across power, thermal, and communication domains.

-Positioned above the battery management system (BMS) and below the operating system (OS), NICS interprets battery, thermal, power, and wireless telemetry in real time and applies control policies to preserve system health, operational stability, and mission continuity.
+Positioned above the battery management system (BMS) and below the operating system (OS), NICS interprets telemetry and applies policy-based control decisions to preserve runtime stability, system health, and operational continuity.

 NICS is designed as an always-on system health control layer that interprets battery, thermal, power, and wireless conditions, detects trend shifts early, and applies deterministic control decisions without relying on cloud infrastructure or deep operating system modification.